 Regardless of the type of market, whether it's a seller's market or a buyer's market, new home builders often offer upgrade incentives.
 The free upgrades, however, almost always come with a catch.
 The builder may agree to the upgrade in exchange for you to do one or more of the following:

-- Make a Sizeable Earnest Money Deposit.
+Make a Sizable Earnest Money Deposit

 Read your contract.
 Your earnest money deposit may not be refundable for any reason at any time.
 Ask your agent about the possibility of a refund.

-- Hire the Builder's Agent to Sell Your Existing Home.
+Hire the Builder's Agent to Sell Your Existing Home

 You may be better off hiring a neighborhood specialist to sell your home than hiring a listing agent who doesn't sell in your area.
 Your local agent will have knowledge the builder agent doesn't possess and will probably fight harder to maximize your profit.

-- Use the Builder's Lending Institution.
+Use the Builder's Lending Institution

-- Pay List Price.
+Pay List Price

 The upgrades the builder offers you may cost you more in the long run.
 New home builders aren't in the charity business.
 They want to make a profit.
-Realize that much of the builder's mark-up is in upgrades, because the builder purchases materials and appliances in bulk or at wholesale.
+Realize that much of the builder's mark-up is in upgrades because the builder purchases materials and appliances in bulk or at wholesale.
 So, you're getting a retail trade, and the builder is still making a profit from you.

 Luxury Freebies and Enticements

 Most of the free car giveaways that builders advertise are not an outright gift of a new car.
 They are leases.
-A leased vehicle must be returned to the dealer at the end of the lease, which is typically two to three years.
+A leased vehicle must be returned to the dealer at the end of the lease, typically two to three years.
 You are receiving the right to drive a vehicle, not own a vehicle, plus you might pay higher insurance premiums for the privilege.
 You may also be faced with fees at lease termination, especially if you have exceeded the mileage limitations or damaged the vehicle.

-- Free Entertainment Centers
+Free Entertainment Centers

 Anything the seller gives you is an item for which you are actually paying for.
 The cost is figured into the sales price.
-It's one thing if you agree to, say, pay $200,000 for a home and, after the fact, the seller offers to pay 3% of your closing costs.
-But that's rarely how it works.
-Typically, you make an offer first, and in that offer you ask for a 3% concession.
-If the seller accepts that offer, you could have just as easily purchased that home for 3% less.
-Do you really want to finance your own closing costs for 30 years?
+It's one thing if you agree, for example, to pay $200,000 for a home and, after the fact, the seller offers to pay 3% of your closing costs.
+But rarely is that how it works.
+Typically, you make an offer first, and in that offer, you ask for a 3% concession.
+If the seller accepts that offer, you could have just as easily purchased it for 3% less.
+Do you really want to finance your closing costs for 30 years?

 Instead, compare the cost of those items.
 For example:

-In California, a $200,000 home might incur a property tax bill of $2,500 a year.
+- Prepaid Property Taxes: In California, a $200,000 home might incur a property tax bill over $1,500 a year.

-If your dues are $100 per month, that's $1,200 a year.
+- Prepaid Association Dues: If your dues are $100 per month, that's $1,200 a year.
 Is a free year of homeowner association dues worth anything in trade?

-Each loan point is equal to 1% of your loan balance.
+- Discount Points: Each loan point is equal to 1% of your loan balance.
 On a $200,000 mortgage, that amount is $2,000.